 - Keep healthy snacks easily-accessible; hide or ban unhealthy snacks around you.

-- Stock your handbag with healthy snacks (I always have a box of raw almonds or a homemade trail mix in my bag).
+- Stock your handbag with nutrient-dense treats (I have always a box of raw almonds or a homemade trail mix in my bag).

-I’m often asked for healthy late night snacks… and if you followed my 52 week clean eating habits challenge so far, then you know how important it is to develop a pre-bedtime routine (challenge week #3).
+I’m often asked for healthy midnight snacks… and if you followed my 52-week clean eating habits challenge so far, then you know how important it is to develop a pre-bedtime routine (challenge week #3).
 This recommendation is still valid: Finish eating at least two hours before bedtime, and eat no later than 9 p.m.

-What are your favorite clean eating snack ideas?
+What are your favorite clean eating ideas for breaks?

-Could you successfully switch an unhealthy snack habit to a healthy alternative?
-Please share your healthy snack recipes with us in the comment section below!
+Could you successfully switch an unhealthy habit to a better alternative?
+Please share your clean recipes with us in the comment section below!